Future-Fund-Ventures/docs.futurefund.ventures/smart-contracts/controller.md

-Set the address of the ndx contract.
+Set the address of the FFV contract.
 After deployment this will likely never change, but it is useful to have some small window during which things can be initialized before governance is fully in place.